 Eventually the trail will take us up to the wall, and after a bit of a hill climb we’ll reach the 24-Eyes Tower, the tallest tower of the Gubeikou stretch of Great Wall.
 It used to be that there were six big windows on each side of the tower, adding up to twenty-four.
 But during the fighting between the Chinese and Japanese armies in the late '30s, two of the sides of the tower were destroyed by bombing.
 As well as a few destroyed towers, you can also spot bullet holes in the Great Wall in this area.

 From the 24-Eyes Tower we’ll follow the wall to the west, passing through a lot of towers – some in good condition, some tumbled down to foundations only.
 For most of this last part of the hike we’ll be on the wall, except for a short detour along a trail through a small pine forest.

 As we near the end of the hike, we'll see the highway in the broad river valley below, with another line of Great Wall on the other side of the river.
-Before we get that far we’ll reach the point where the road cuts through the wall, and we’ll follow the road down into the village where we’ll a big dinner of country-style Chinese cooking before we head back to the city.
+Before we get that far we’ll reach the point where the road cuts through the wall, and we’ll follow the road down into the village where we’ll some snacks and drinks before we head back to the city.